MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we test the application of \approach{} in realistic scenarios and compare it with a baseline method~\footnote{As far as we know, no planner currently addresses sequential path planning with the UGV first and then the UAV.}.
-First, we design two realistic scenarios where obstacles are selected in a structured way.
-Next, we propose a baseline method based on the RRT* technique to find solutions to these scenarios and compare them with \approach{}.
+In this Section, we evaluate the application of \approach{} in realistic scenarios and compare its performance with that of a baseline method~\footnote{As far as we know, no planner currently addresses sequential path planning with the UGV first and then the UAV.}.
+The path planners are compared in two realistic scenarios where obstacles are selected in a structured way.
 Furthermore, we measure the effect of the visibility module (PVA) in \approach{}.